Statement by the Honourable Patty Hajdu, Minister of Employment, Workforce Development and Labour

-"The BCMEA and the ILWU have so far been unable to reach an agreement and yesterday, the union gave notice of their intention to strike on May 27, 2019, at approximately 7 a.m.
-PT.
-I am encouraged to see that both parties are still negotiating, and I have reached out to both parties to encourage them to continue these negotiations and reach an agreement without a work stoppage.
+"The negotiations between the BCMEA and the ILWU continue.
+All ports remain open while targeted job action begins at GCT Deltaport and GCT Vanterm, two container terminals at the Port of Vancouver.

 The Government of Canada supports and has faith in the collective bargaining process.
+While I am disappointed that a deal was not reached by the deadline, I encourage both parties to continue bargaining and remain hopeful they will reach an agreement.
+I have reached out directly to both parties once again to encourage them to continue negotiating and to reach a deal as soon as possible.

-The Federal Mediation and Conciliation Services team is assisting the parties, and we will continue to provide support during their bargaining.
+The Federal Mediation and Conciliation Service team is assisting the parties, and we will continue to provide support during their bargaining to help the parties reach an agreement."

 Associated Links